Note

 Run the sensor managers

-For each sensor management method, at each time step the chosen action is given to the sensors and then measurements taken.
-At each timestep the tracks are predicted and those with measurements associated are updated.
+For each sensor management method, at each time step, the chosen action is given to the sensors and then measurements taken.
+The tracks are predicted and those with associated measurements are updated.

 from stonesoup.hypothesiser.distance import DistanceHypothesiser